MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-perform-initial-recovery.md

 - Run **repadmin /replsum** to check replication between DCs.

-- If the restored DC's are not direct replication partners, replication recovery will be much faster by creating temporary connection objects between them.
+- If the restored DCs aren't direct replication partners, replication recovery will be much faster by creating temporary connection objects between them.